 It is not known what ‘strategic advice’ Nizette provided regarding the protection and interpretation of the environment across the Trail because there is no environmental management plan in place, and not a single environmental interpretation sign has been installed anywhere along its 138 km length.

-It is not known what ‘strategic advice’ Nizette provided regarding development of campsites to meet trekkers needs as there is not a single hygienic toilet anywhere across it – most trekkers now ‘go bush’ is the worst environmental outcome.
+It is not known what ‘strategic advice’ Nizette provided regarding the development of campsites to meet trekkers needs as there is not a single hygienic toilet anywhere across it – most trekkers now ‘go bush’ which is the worst environmental outcome because of the resultant pollutiom.

-It is not known what ‘strategic advice’ Nizette provided to assist village communities to earn additional income from Kokoda tourism as not a single ‘micro-business’ or ‘micro-finance’ initiative has been introduced during his 12-year tenure.
+It is not known what ‘strategic advice’ Nizette provided to assist village communities to earn additional income from Kokoda tourism as there is no evidence of a single ‘micro-business’ or ‘micro-finance’ initiative being introduced during his 12-year tenure.

-The only measure of Nizette’s success or otherwise are Kokoda Track Authority records which show that under PNG management 5,621 trek permits were issued in 2008 – the following year, under DFAT-Kokoda Initiative management, 4,364 trek permits were issued.
+The only measure of Nizette’s success or otherwise are Kokoda Track Authority records which show that under PNG management 5,621 trek permits were issued in 2008 – the following year, under DFAT-Kokoda Initiative management the number of trek permits fell to 4,364.

-The first full year after Mark Nizette arrived as ‘Strategic Advisor’ in 2012, the KTA issued 3,597 trek permits. -when he left in 2023, after 12 years as ‘Strategic Advisor’ and a multi-million-dollar budget to support his ‘Kokoda initiatives’, the number of trek permits issued had fallen to 3308!
+The first full year after Mark Nizette arrived as ‘Strategic Advisor’ in 2012, the number of trek permits issued continued to fall to 3,597.
+By the time Nizette returned to Australia in 2023, after 12 years as ‘Strategic Advisor’ and a multi-million-dollar aid-budget to support his ‘Kokoda initiatives’, the number of trek permits issued had fallen further to 3308!

 - Mark Nizette MBE – Strategic Advisor or Foreign Influencer?